-To the Romans Cabo da Roca was known as "Promontorium Magnum" and thought of by many, right up to the Age of Discovery, as the edge of the world.
-Atlantic winds create a habitat for only the toughest and low laying fauna adding to the rugged beauty of the site.
-For the visitors it's the amazing panoramic views over the Serra de Sintra and the coastline which is the enticement.
-For the brave there are precarious hiking trails of various lengths which follow the line of the headland.
-Below the mighty Atlantic pound the rocks, ideal breeding grounds for the Goose Barnacles (Percebes) which are a delicacy in many of the restaurants hereabouts.
+Romans called Cabo da Roca "Promontorium Magnum".
+Right up to the Age of Discovery it was considered the edge of the world.
+Atlantic winds create a habitat for only the hardiest and low-laying fauna adding to the rugged beauty of the area.
+For visitors, the amazing panoramic views over the Serra de Sintra and the coastline are the allure.
+Precarious hiking trails of various lengths follow the topography of the headland.
+The cliffs below are constantly pounded by mighty Atlantic waves.
+This is an ideal breeding ground for the prized Goose Barnacles (Percebes), a delicacy in many local restaurants.

-Located at latitude 38º 47´north and longitude 9º 30´west is a monument which indicates the most westerly spot of mainland Europe.
-On it an inscription says "land ends and the sea begins" written by Luís de Camões and crowning the stone structure there's a cross.
+Located at latitude 38º 47´north and longitude 9º 30´west is a monument indicating the most westerly spot of mainland Europe.
+On it, an inscription says "land ends and the sea begins" written by Luís de Camões and a crucifix crowns the stone structure.

 Historical records date the fort ruins at Cabo da Roca from the 17th century.
-It was once one of many fortified structures which form a defensive line guarding the mouth of the Tejo and Lisbon beyond.
-The first lighthouse to stand here utilised the foundations of the fort and came into service in 1772.
-It was the first new purpose-built lighthouse to be constructed in Portugal.
-However the current 22 metre tall structure originates from 1842 and stands 150m over the ocean and can shine it's 1,000 watt beacon 28 miles (46km) out to see.
+It was once one of many fortified structures forming a defensive line guarding the mouth of the Tejo and Lisbon beyond.
+The first lighthouse to stand here utilised the fort's foundations and came into service in 1772.
+It was the first new purpose-built lighthouse constructed in Portugal.
+However, the current 22-metre-tall structure originates from 1842.
+Standing 150m obove the waves, the lighthouse can shine its 1,000-watt 28 miles (46km) out to see.

-Other than the lighthouse the coffee shop and gift shop come tourist office the area is devoid of any buildings.
-The car park here is free, most visitors stay for around 30-40 minutes only, depending on how bracing the wind is.
+Cabo da Roca has no buildings other than the lighthouse, the coffee shop and gift shop/tourist office.
+The car park here is free.
+Most visitors stay for 30-40 minutes, depending on how bracing the wind is.
 There's half an hour's wait between buses which route joins Cascais with Sintra.
-Try to time your visit for sunset and you will be rewarded with a true feast for the eyes.
+Try to time your visit for sunset to admire a true feast for the eyes.